 It is a powerful analgesic which causes depression of the central nervous system.
 Large doses can therefore cause respiratory depression.
 A drop in blood pressure may also occur.
 Pethidine crosses the placenta and can cause respiratory depression in the newborn infant who may, therefore, need resuscitation at birth.

-Morphine, which is less commonly used, has similar actions and side effects to pethidine.
+Morphine, which is less commonly used, has a more powerful analgesic effect and less side effects than pethidine.

 An overdose of pethidine may cause respiratory depression in both the mother and her infant.